Stranded Pakistanis in Dubai may be deported

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DUBAI: Around 400 stranded Pakistanis holding visit visas of the United Arab Emirates (UAE) at Dubai airports are feared that they would be deported from the Emirates for not fulfilling the latest entry conditions.
+DUBAI: Around 400 stranded Pakistanis holding visit visas of the United Arab Emirates (UAE) at Dubai airports are feared that they would be deported from the emirates for not fulfilling latest entry conditions.

 Officials informed that these stranded Pakistanis would be sent to their homeland if they wouldn’t be able to meet the entry criteria.